yansh985/Sales-Analysis-Database-Project/README.md

 ## How to Use
 1. Import the provided `.sql` files or use the `.csv` data to create the tables.
-2. Execute the SQL queries provided in the 5`.sql` files to generate insights.
+2. Execute the SQL queries in the 5 `.sql` files to generate insights.
 ------

 ## License
 This project is licensed under the MIT License.

 ------
-# If you like this mini project, star this repository.
+## If you like this mini project, star this repository.

 ------
-# Contributing
+## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## Contact